aws/s2n-tls/docs/DEVELOPMENT-GUIDE.md

 * Create a git fork of the s2n repository and prepare your changes locally within your fork.
 * When you're ready, and when all tests are passing, create a pull request to the master awslabs s2n repository.
 * All changes to s2n go through code review and legal review.
 All submissions and contributions are made under the terms of the Apache Software License 2.0.
 In some cases where ownership over copyright and authorship rights are not clear, we may ask you to sign a contributor license agreement.
+* s2n undergoes periodic government and commercial security analyses, including code audits and penetration tests.
+To participate in these analsyses, we may ask you to sign a Non Disclosure Agreement.